 And I wish my kids to take up this skill from me.
 Forget of relying on the schools to enforce students to write beautifully – there are no special classes that focus on writing alone.
 So that leaves me to take up the challenge.

 There are ways to improve one’s writing styles and it always includes the element of practice, practice and more practice.
-Things to do, tasks for the days, minutes of meeting, filling up the forms for school and even doing up the monthly Tesco shopping list – there are always an opportunity to practice and sharpen my penmanship skills
+Things to do, tasks for the days, minutes of the meeting, filling up the forms for school and even doing up the monthly Tesco shopping list – there are always an opportunity to practice and sharpen my penmanship skills

 Use a Nice Pen